Robert Jervis

 Robert Jervis (April 30, 1940 – December 9, 2021) was an American political scientist who was the Adlai E. Stevenson Professor of International Politics in the Department of Political Science at Columbia University.
 Jervis was co-editor of the Cornell Studies in Security Affairs, a series published by Cornell University Press.

 He is known for his contributions to political psychology, international relations theory, nuclear strategy, and intelligence studies.
 According to the Open Syllabus Project, Jervis is one of the most-frequently cited authors on college syllabi for political science courses.
+Foreign Affairs has referred to him as "the renowned and beloved international relations theorist."

 Early life and education

 Robert Jervis was born in New York City in 1940.
 He earned a BA from Oberlin College in 1962.
 At Oberlin, he developed an interest in nuclear strategy, and was influenced by Thomas Schelling’s Strategy of Conflict and Glenn Snyder’s Deterrence and Defense.
 In 1962, he began graduate work at University of California, Berkeley, where he studied under Glenn Snyder.
 He received a PhD from UC Berkeley in 1968.